faircloth-lab/phyluce/docs/assembly.rst

             stats/
                 genus_species1-adapter-contam.txt

-And each of these assembly helper programs take the same configuration files as input.
+And, each of these assembly helper programs take the same configuration files as input.
 You should format the configuration file for input according to the following scheme::